wcygan/lib-wc/experiments/tokio-rate-limit/readme.md

 # Client-Side Rate Limiting

+> I made a [post](https://www.wcygan.io/post/tokio-client-side-rate-limiting/) about this topic

 This example demonstrates how to use the `tokio` runtime to implement a rate limiting.

 ## Example